Creating a Successful Approach

 There is nothing you can do to guarantee you'll receive a scholarship award, but there are strategies that can improve your chances of getting one.
 Students who have been successful at obtaining a scholarship all follow three simple strategies:

 Make a list.

 Collect information about every scholarship you qualify for.
-It's inadvisable to apply for scholarships with minimum GPA, test score, or other requirements when your numbers fall outside specified requirements.
+We don't recommend spending time applying for merit-based scholarships with minimum GPA, test score, or other requirements when your numbers fall outside specified requirements.
 There are numerous scholarships you qualify for, so focus on these applications.
-Review the scholarship list you've complied and eliminate unattainable ones.
+Review the scholarship list you've compiled and eliminate the scholarships that you don't qualify for.
 Assess each individual opportunity.

-This could be time consuming but worth it.
-Once your list has been narrowed, review each application for the following details:
+This process can be time consuming, but worth it.
+Once your list has been narrowed down, review each scholaship application for the following details:

 - Deadline - What timeframe do you have to prepare and fill out applications?

 - Difficulty of preparation - After reviewing deadlines, can you adequately prepare for the scholarship?

 - Award amount - If you receive the award, how much of your tuition and other expenses will be covered?

 It may seem like it's not worth applying scholarships offering small awards.
 However, college is very expensive, any scholarship award can lessen the financial burden of obtaining a college education.
 In many cases, scholarships offering small awards are not as competitive as full-tuition scholarships and your chances of obtaining one are greater.